elte-nlp/elte-nlp-course/lecture_source/nlp_13-llm_inference.md

 In case of average entropy sequences the watermark is still detectable $98.4\%$ of the time in $T=200$ tokens with $\gamma=0.5$ and $\delta=2$.

-The detection erodes for high entropy sequences.
+The detection erodes for low entropy sequences.
 This is the case for repeated specific text and memorized sequences, where the model essentially reproduces the exact same text it has seen before.

 Repetitive text can be accounted for by including only the first occurence of the n-gram in the z-test, or by using more previous tokens to calculate the hash function (thus the red list will not be the same for all shorter n-grams).